coffeeringsdesign/gotta-go-bathroom-locator/README.md

 * Firebase

 ## User Needs/Wishes:
-1. As a user I would like to enter a location and be able to see a list of bathrooms located near me for easy access.
-2. As a user I would like to have the app automatically render bathrooms near me by my location so that I don't have to manually search.
+1. As a user I would like to have the app automatically render bathrooms near me by my location so that I don't have to manually search.
-3. As a user I would like to be able to see a map and see the bathrooms near me visually represented for navigation purposes.
+2. As a user I would like to be able to see a map and see the bathrooms near me visually represented for navigation purposes.
-4. I would like to know of the nearest bathroom has handicap access and room for wheelchairs.
+3. I would like to know of the nearest bathroom has handicap access and room for wheelchairs.
-5. I would like to know if the bathrooms are gendered and are appropriately setup for my needs.
+4. I would like to know if the bathrooms are gendered and are appropriately setup for my needs.
-6. I would like to know what I need to do to access the bathroom.
+5. I would like to know what I need to do to access the bathroom.
 Is a code needed, if so what is it?
-Do I need to make a purchase prior to access?

 ## Initial Interface Sketches:
 | Splash Page | Search Interface |